 Allstate is rated above average for overall customer satisfaction by J.D.
 Power, and it has an A+ rating from AM Best for financial strength.
 Allstate offers generous discounts and a wide variety of coverage options.
 Its welcome, home buyer, and protective device discounts may make this provider appealing to new homeowners.
 Ask your Allstate agent about Rate Guard, which may help protect your low rates for a longer period of time.

-Travelers is top-rated by AM Best with an A++ (Superior) rating for additional claims security.
+Travelers is top-rated by AM Best with an A++ (Superior) financial stability rating for additional claims security.
 Travelers offers well-rounded coverage with options for personal liability and special personal property coverage for expanded coverage.
 If you have high-value items, you may be interested in the additional replacement cost protection coverage and additional living expenses coverage, also known as loss of use coverage.

-Home insurance considerations in New Mexico
+Home insurance in New Mexico

 New Mexico common causes of loss

 New Mexico homeowners typically face weather-related losses.
 Here are some of the most common causes of loss in New Mexico: